 Getting your Teaching License

 The following FAQ will provide you with general information on licensure.
-We strongly recommend that you contact the Education Department’s administrative assistant, Carol Marx, for further information (Briggs Hall 117, Monday-Friday 7:30-11:30 a.m., 832-6714).
-You may also contact Professor Stewart Purkey, Director of Teacher Education (832-6715).
+We strongly recommend that you contact the Education Department’s administrative assistant for further information (Briggs Hall 117, mornings, 832-6714).
+You may also contact the Director of Teacher Education, Professor Stewart Purkey (832-6715).
 Details about licensing and educator professional development can be found on the Wisconsin DPI Educators website.

 In what state will I be licensed after completing Lawrence’s Teacher Education Program?

-Because Lawrence is located in Wisconsin and its Teacher Education Program is state approved under the Wisconsin Administrative Code, Certification Rules PI34 of the Department of Public Instruction, Lawrence students who complete our Teacher Education Program and submit an application form to DPI automatically qualify for licensure in Wisconsin.
+Lawrence is located in Wisconsin and its Teacher Education Program is state approved under the Wisconsin Administrative Code, Certification Rules PI34 of the Department of Public Instruction.
+Lawrence students who complete our Teacher Education Program are certified for licensure by the Certifying Officer, Stewart Purkey.
+Students are then able to apply for their Wisconsin license via the Wisconsin Department of Public Instruction Educator Licensing Online (ELO) site.
 This applies even if you student teach in Chicago or internationally.
 Program completers are also eligible to be certified by Lawrence for licensure in all other states (see below).